carlhorwitz/capstone/README.md

 ## Executive Summary

 After collecting and cleaning data that was provided by Airbnb and other ouside resources (WalkScore API and Natural language processing (NLP)) I ran a wide range of prelimiary ML models (Extra Trees, Nueral network, Random Forest, Gradient Boost...) to try to predict the price of a listing.
 I took the best peforming models and did further parameter adjustment to try to find the best model.
-I ended up settling on a Bagging Regressor that fairly accurately predicted the price of a rental property while taking into consideration the market.
-I was able to create a model that reduced an baseline Root Mean Square Error (RMSE) score of 133 down to 84.
+I ended up settling on a Bagging Decision Tree Regressor that reduced the baseline Root Mean Square Error (RMSE) score of 133 down to 84.

  ![Feature importances](images/feature_importance.png)

 I was able to include this information in a streamlit app where a user (new or exisiting) can input information about their rental and receive a price recommendation.
 Within the app existing users can also compared the number, and sentiment, of their reviews against the mean.
-Lastly users can enter their descriptive sections (About Me, Neighborhood, Property) for a sentiment analyses compared to other posts).
+Lastly users can enter their descriptive sections (About Me, Neighborhood, Property) for a sentiment analyses compared to other posts.

 ---

 ### Recommendations
-1. Educate the community about the most common causes of wildfires in the area, such as lightning strikes, human activity, and equipment failure.
-2. Encourage citizens to report any suspicious activity or behavior that may lead to a fire.
-3. Train local firefighters and first responders to identify the cause of a fire and collect evidence for investigation.
-4. Use technology such as drones and cameras to monitor high-risk areas for potential fires and gather data on environmental factors that could contribute to their occurrence.
-5. Conduct regular evaluations of equipment and infrastructure that may pose a fire risk, such as power lines and transformers.

 ---